tquizzle/docker-clamscan/README.md

 It will always update the ClamAV Database, by using the standard `freshclam` before running `clamscan`.

+It is essentially, my centos version of [batmat's image](https://github.com/batmat/docker-clamscan)

 ## How-To
-Using this image is fairly straightforward, but here goes an attempt at documenting what I did.
+Using this image is fairly straightforward.

 Pay attention to `-v /path/to/scan` as this is the mounted directory that this docker image will scan.